aymanbagabas/Huawei-WMI/README.md

 $ sudo make install
 ```

-## Keyboard remaps
+## Keyboard
-Copy `99-Huawei-MBXP.hwdb` to `/etc/udev/hwdb.d/` to get the micmute to work and define missing keys within the atkbd driver.
+One of the keys, `micmute`, wouldn't work after inserting the module and that is due to an issue with X.Org.
+The solution would be to remap it to using `udev` hwdb tables.
-Then update hwdb tables:
+Copy `99-Huawei.hwdb` to `/etc/udev/hwdb.d/` then update the hwdb tables:
 ```
 sudo udevadm --debug hwdb --update; sudo udevadm trigger
 ```

 ## TODO
 * Merge driver into upstream
-* ~~Getting device LEDs to work~~ See `0003-ALSA-hda-add-support-for-Huawei-WMI-MicMute-LED.patch`
+* ~~Getting device LEDs to work~~ See `0003-ALSA-hda-add-support-for-Huawei-WMI-micmute-LED.patch`
-* Support new devices
+* Support more devices
 * ACPI driver?

 ## Contribution
-Fork and create a pull request.
+Fork, modify, and create a pull request.

+## Credit
+* Thanks to Daniel Vogelbacher [@cytrinox](https://github.com/cytrinox) for testing the module on the MBX.